 At Fuller Life, we live out our mission through our core values of compassionate care, collaborative teamwork, charity, engaging the clinical community, cooperating with client goals, creative and change-oriented interventions that are culturally sensitive and respect client confidentiality, all in a comfortable environment that seeks high standards for clinician development.

 We approach our individual therapy, couples counseling and family therapy with compassion, kindness, and respect.
 We are non-judgmental, accepting, and compassionate in our words, actions, and thoughts.
 While holding a respectful stance, we reflect back to the client what we observe.
 The coupling of honesty with respect assists the client to grow in deeper relationships with themselves and their loved ones.

+Our vision is to grow organically as a richly layered and vital community of skilled therapists.
 We value a team approach in therapy, as well as in our relationships with each other.
-Fuller Life was created to offer a team approach in helping clients heal and helping each other grow in our therapy skills.
+Fuller Life was created to offer a team approach in helping clients heal and helping each other grow in our therapy skills at the same time.
 We have weekly staff meetings where we learn from each other and explore new and creative collaborative possibilities.
-We all have different gifts and varying levels of experience, but we continue to grow as we share and learn.
-Our vision is to grow organically as a richly layered and vital community of skilled therapists.
+We all have different gifts and varying levels of experience, and we all continue to grow as we share and learn.

 The witty, wise playwright George Bernard Shaw said, “Life isn’t about finding yourself.
 Life is about creating yourself.”
 We are creative beings.
 We write the story of our lives by the words, actions, and thoughts we create and the way we interpret experiences.
 Thinking outside the box using the imagination can be a turning point when we feel stuck.
 As therapists, we seek to be creative, imaginative, and sometimes even playful, to help our clients find solutions, new hope, and ultimately healing.